eliphang/eliphang/README.md

 ## Smart contract deployment fund

-If you send me funds, you can tell me which tools you'd like me to deploy to which blockchains.
+If you send me funds, you can tell me which games or tools you'd like me to deploy to which blockchains.

 0xD9A74470665BB09F6C3D35457d53a010FD7c9c52